 Where to find them: Northern Mexico.

-This is perhaps the easiest native animal spot, because the Xoloitzcuintli is actually a domestic dog breed.
+This is perhaps the easiest native animal spot, because the xoloitzcuintli is actually a domestic dog breed.
 An icon of Mexico, these odd-looking hairless dogs are typically black in color, although often they have patches of white skin.
 Despite being hairless, they sometimes get tufts of hair on the tops of their heads.
 The xoloitzcuintli was both eaten by the Aztecs and regarded as a guardian and protector.
 They continue to be a prized and very expensive pet in modern Mexico.

 Where to find them: All over Mexico.